-- Tell your caregiver if you have hip or spine problems.
-Hip or spine problems may not allow you to be in the position needed for a perineal prostatectomy.
+- Tell your healthcare provider if you have hip or spine problems.
+These problems may not allow you to be in the position needed for a perineal prostatectomy.

 - You will need to be on a clear liquid diet the day before your surgery.
 You may drink clear liquids, including water, broth, apple juice, or lemon-lime soft drinks.
 You may also suck on ice chips or eat gelatin.
-Ask your caregiver for more information about a clear liquid diet.
+Ask your healthcare provider for more information about a clear liquid diet.

 The night before your surgery:

-- You may need to drink a special liquid the night before your surgery that cleans out your bowel.
-Ask your caregiver for directions about eating and drinking.
+You may need to drink medicine the night before your surgery that empties your bowel.
+Ask your caregiver if you need to avoid food or drink after midnight.

 The day of your surgery:

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives caregivers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.

-- You may be given an enema (liquid medicine put in your rectum) to help clean out your bowel.
-Your rectum is the lowest section of bowel that holds your stool until you have a bowel movement (BM).
+- You may be given an enema (liquid medicine put in your rectum) to help empty your bowel.

 - Caregivers may insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.